rackerlabs/technical-blog/_posts/2020-03-19-join-rackspace-in-the-fight-against-covid-19-with-boinc.md

 The project relies on donated CPU and GPU time to help to determine 3-dimensional shapes of proteins in research that may ultimately lead to finding cures for some major human diseases.
-By running the Rosetta program on your computer when you aren’t using it, you help them speed up and extend their research in ways they could not take advantage of without your help.
+By running the Rosetta program on your computer when you are not using your computer, you help them speed up and extend their research in ways they could not take advantage of without your help.

 ### Get started